Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 These are all good options for someone who wants to train quickly for jobs that are in demand and growing fast across the country.

 But which path should you choose?
-In this post, we're taking a closer look at the role of programmer analyst.
-We'll break down the most common pros and cons of this job (and other key facts you should know), so you can figure out if this career is right for you.
+In this post, we're taking a closer look at the role of software developer.
+We break down the most common pros and cons of this job (and other key facts you should know) so you can figure out if this career is right for you.

 No job is perfect.
 But if you know what to expect in advance, you'll have a much better chance of investing in the right training program, and actually feeling satisfied in your work over the long term.